-The dips and contours of the wall complicated my design process immensely, so I took intermittent breathers to tackle other parts of the house.
-In order to combat sweltering summer temperatures, I painted early in the morning and into late evenings when things got a little cooler.
+The dips and contours of the wall complicated my design process immensely.
+I took intermittent breaks to tackle other parts of the house.
+In order to combat the sweltering summer temperatures, I painted early in the morning.
+I also opted to paint in the late evenings when it was a little cooler.
 Despite these obstacles, I managed to get it done – all thanks to some hard work and determination!

 Final Touches to the Art Studio

 After I completed my mural by adding the colors, I knew it could benefit from an extra bit of flair.
 Thus, I carefully added a black outline around all pieces in the illustration.
 It took me quite some time to complete outlining each petal and leaf – but boy was it worth it!
 To see how this line brings out subtle details that would’ve gone unnoticed without is simply breathtaking.